storyprotocol/typescript-tutorial/README.md

 3. Create a new SPG NFT collection by running `npm run create-spg-collection` in your terminal.

     3a.
-Look at the console output, and copy the NFT contract address.
-Add that value as `SPG_NFT_CONTRACT_ADDRESS` to your `.env` file:
+Check the console output and copy the NFT contract address.
+Add this value as SPG_NFT_CONTRACT_ADDRESS in your .env file:

     ```
     SPG_NFT_CONTRACT_ADDRESS=SPG_NFT_CONTRACT_ADDRESS